 Key Stakeholder - Communication Plan Identify key stakeholders (those impacted or likely to impact the event).
 Identify how, what, when and who will communicate with them.
 For example: Stakeholder: Sponsors What: Approval for use of their logo Message: Keep them up-to-date with event progress How: Email When: Every other Friday Who: Vice President Marketing Activities There are several marketing tools available, and branches will have different options depending on their size and resources.
-Marketing Tools Word of Mouth Email Publicity Online Calendar of Events Listings Marketing Materials Flyers, Posters Radio Public Service Announcement Social Media Plan Sustained 2-month presence on social media Plan One-time distribution of flyers on the college campus and at community center.
-Budget Do you have money to support this marketing and how much?
-Identify all income and expenses associated with the marketing plan, including cash and in-kind contributions.
-Income Marketing Budget: Direct sponsorship by Target -\$1,000 In-kind sponsorship from Publix -\$500 In-kind sponsorship from WXI FM - \$500 Expenses Marketing Budget: Design of Flyers by Town Designers - \$500 Printing by Town Printing - \$250 Refreshments by Publix - \$500 Advertising by WXY FM - \$500 Total: \$2,000 Total: \$1,750 Amount raised \$250 Success Attendance was 75 and increased 50% year-over-year, 30% of attendees were college students.
+Marketing Tools Online Word of Mouth Calendar of Events Listings Email Marketing Materials Publicity Flyers, Posters Social Media Plan Sustained 2-month presence on social media Plan One-time distribution of flyers on the college campuand at community center.
+Budget Do you have money to support this marketing associated with the marketing plan, including Income Marketing Budget: Direct sponsorship by Target -\$1,000 In-kind sponsorship from Publix -\$500 In-kind sponsorship from WXI FM - \$500 Total: \$2,000 and how much?
+Identify all income and expenses cash and in-kind contributions.
+Expenses Marketing Budget: Design of Flyers by Town Designers - \$500 Printing by Town Printing - \$250 Refreshments by Publix - \$500 Advertising by WXY FM - \$500 Total: \$1,750 Amount raised \$250 Success Attendance was 75 and increased 50% year-over-year, 30% of attendees were college students.
 Evaluate Review and adjust for the next marketing plan.